 How is Wegener’s granulomatosis diagnosed?To diagnose this condition, your healthcare provider may do the following:

 - Blood tests

 - Imaging tests, such as chest X-rays or CT scans of the lungs or sinus

 - Biopsy from an affected organ to see whether the condition is present

 Some of these tests can help rule out other causes of your symptoms.
 They may not necessarily confirm the diagnosis.
 A biopsy is the only way to know for sure if it’s Wegener’s granulomatosis.

 How is Wegener’s granulomatosis treated?

 Most people with Wegener’s granulomatosis can be treated.
 But the drugs used to treat this condition could have side effects of their own.
-Be sure to talk about these side effects with your health care provider.
+Be sure to talk about these side effects with your healthcare provider.

-These are common medications used in treatment:
+These are common medicines used in treatment: